-It is easier to apply for your visa when you are in your home country, however, this might not be possible if you are residing abroad.
+It is easier to apply for your visa when you are in your home country, but this might not be possible if you are residing abroad.
 Some missions will accept applications from non-residents, but others will not.
 Before you apply, you can contact the consulate nearest to your location to verify that you will be able to submit your application to them.

 Date of Birth

 The calendar function on the visa application page is a little tricky.
 If you do not see your birth month in the dropdown menu, try adjusting the year first.
-Afterward, you can try selecting the month again and will see all twelve months available.
+Afterward, you can try selecting the month again and will see all 12 months available.

 Other Passport Validity

 When prompted for "Any other valid Passport/Identity Certificate(IC) held," select yes if you are a dual citizen and hold a passport or other form of identification from another country.
 You will need to submit the details of this citizenship as well, so have your documents ready.
 When prompted for your citizenship/National ID number, you can write in "NA" or "non-applicable" if you do not have one.

 You cannot choose "NONE" as an answer to this question.
 However, if you select "OTHERS," you must write something in the field in order to move on to the next page of the form.

 This could mean scars or tattoos.
 Unless you have an obvious marking or facial tattoo, just write "none."

 On the application form, you will need to select your level of education.
 However, the terminology used on the form might be unfamiliar for Americans.
 Refer to this list to determine which level of education to select: